opengeospatial/ets-security-client10/README.md

 Here is a sample test run properties XML file, typically named `test-run-props.xml` although the name is not important.

+If a Requirements Class provides different options for OWS Common 1.0 versus OWS Common 1.1.0/OWS Common 2.0, the latter will be used in the annotated capabilities document.

+An `entry` element is mandatory for each test run property.
+Omitting an element may cause the test suite to abort.
+The order of the `entry` elements is not significant.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE properties SYSTEM "http://java.sun.com/dtd/properties.dtd">